A simple connection from loss flatness to compressed neural representations: From robustness to inputs to compression of representations

 We observe that the equality condition in the first line of \Cref{eq:volume_ineq} rarely holds in practice.
 To achieve equality, we would need all singular values of the Jacobian matrix $\nabla_\vct{x}f$ to be identical.
 However, our experiments in \Cref{sec:exp} show that the local dimensionality decreases rapidly with training onset; this implies that $\nabla_\vct{x}f^T\nabla_\vct{x}f$ has a non-uniform eigenspectrum (i.e., some directions being particularly elongated, corresponding to a lower overall dimension).
 Moreover, the volume will decrease rapidly as the smallest eigenvalue vanishes.
 Thus, although sharpness upper bounds the volumetric ratio and often correlates reasonably with it (see \Cref{subsec:corr}), the correlation is far from perfect.

-Fortunately, considering only the maximum eigenvalue instead of the product of all eigenvalues alleviates this discrepancy (recall that $\det\left(\nabla_\vct{x}f^T\nabla_\vct{x}f\right)$ in \Cref{def:lvr_input} is the product of all eigenvalues). \begin{defi} The \textbf{Maximum Local Sensitivity (MLS)} of network $f$ is defined to be $\mls_f = \f{1}{n}\sum_{i = 1}^n\Norm{\nabla_{\m{x}}f(\m{x}_i)}_2$, which is the sample mean of the largest singular value of $\nabla_{\m{x}} f$. \end{defi} Intuitively, MLS is the largest possible average local change of $f(\m{x})$ when the norm of the perturbation to $\m{x}$ is regularized.
-MLS is also referred to as adversarial robustness or Lipschitz constant of the model function in \citet{ma_linear_2021}.
-Given this definition, we can obtain a bound on MLS below. \begin{prop} The maximum local sensitivity is upper bounded by a sharpness-related quantity:
+Fortunately, considering only the maximum eigenvalue instead of the product of all eigenvalues alleviates this discrepancy (recall that $\det\left(\nabla_\vct{x}f^T\nabla_\vct{x}f\right)$ in \Cref{def:lvr_input} is the product of all eigenvalues).
+This motivates an alternative compression metric based on the largest singular value. \begin{defi} The \textbf{Maximum Local Sensitivity (MLS)} of network $f$ is defined to be $\mls_f = \f{1}{n}\sum_{i = 1}^n\Norm{\nabla_{\m{x}}f(\m{x}_i)}_2$, which is the sample mean of the largest singular value of $\nabla_{\m{x}} f$. \end{defi} Intuitively, MLS is the largest possible average local change of $f(\m{x})$ when the norm of the perturbation to $\m{x}$ is regularized.
+MLS is also referred to as \textit{adversarial robustness} or \textit{Lipschitz constant} of the model function in \citet{ma_linear_2021}.
+We now derive an analogous bound for MLS that mirrors \Cref{prop:vol} but avoids the product-of-eigenvalues issue. \begin{prop} The maximum local sensitivity is upper bounded by a sharpness-related quantity:

 \end{prop} The derivation of the above bound is included in \Cref{app:mls}.
 As an alternative measure of compressed representations, we empirically show in \Cref{subsec:corr} that MLS has a higher correlation with sharpness than the local volumetric ratio.
-We include more analysis of the tightness of this bound in \Cref{sec:bound} and discuss its connection to other works therein. \Ecomment{Comment ... on the relationship b/w this quantity and the sensitivity quantity focused on by Ma?} \SCcomment{commented below the definition of MLS}
+We include more analysis of the tightness of this bound in \Cref{sec:bound} and discuss its connection to other works therein.

-Similar to the network volumetric ratio, a straightforward extension of MLS is the Network MLS (NMLS), which we define as the average of MLS w.r.t. input to each linear layer. \begin{defi} The \textbf{Network Maximum Local Sensitivity (NMLS)} of network $f$ is defined as the sum of $\mls_{f_l}$ for all l, i.e. $\sum_{l = 1}^L \mls_{f_l}$. \end{defi} Recall that \(\m{x}_i^l\) is the input to the \(l\)-th linear/convoluational layer for sample $\m{x}_i$ and \(f_l\) is the mapping from the input of \(l\)-th layer to the final output.
-Again we have the following inequality: \begin{prop} The network maximum local sensitivity is upper bounded by a sharpness related quantity:
+As with volumetric ratio, considering only the first layer can lead to unstable bounds dominated by prefactor variations.
+We therefore introduce a network-wide version that examines sensitivity at all intermediate layers, yielding bounds that more consistently predict positive correlation with sharpness across experimental settings. \begin{defi} The \textbf{Network Maximum Local Sensitivity (NMLS)} of network $f$ is defined as the sum of $\mls_{f_l}$ for all l, i.e. $\sum_{l = 1}^L \mls_{f_l}$. \end{defi} Recall that \(\m{x}_i^l\) is the input to the \(l\)-th linear/convolutional layer for sample $\m{x}_i$ and \(f_l\) is the mapping from the input of \(l\)-th layer to the final output.
+Extending the analysis from \Cref{prop:mls} to all layers yields: \begin{prop} The network maximum local sensitivity is upper bounded by a sharpness related quantity: